hexagonit/hexagonit.portletroles/hexagonit/portletroles/docs/README.rst

       </permissions>
     </rolemap>

-With this `rolemap.xml` User who has `Editor` role can add and manage Events portlet, but not Login portlet.
+With this `rolemap.xml`, user who has `Editor` role can add and manage Events portlet, but not Login portlet.

 You can find which permissions are registered from overrides.zcml file in the package.

-Permission for moving and deleting portlets is controled by `Portlets: Manage own portlets`.
+Permission for deleting and moving up/down portlets is controled by permission: `Portlets: Manage own portlets`.